You can create beautiful, and fabulously frugal outdoor decorations for your home’s entrance with just some creative ideas.

 Last week, I shared my new fall wreath, you can read it here, and it got me thinking of finally jazzing up our side entrance for the Fall season.
 But, here is the second hitch, I didn’t want to spend a lot of money.
 I have other plans for our money right now, as most of you will understand, so buying expensive or temporary decor just isn’t my thing.

 So I came up with some other plans.
 Frugal plans.
 Fun DIY plans.
-And recycling plans to give the space a festive Fall look.
+And a few recycling plans to give the space a festive Fall look without breaking the bank.

 First, the section of gate is from an old dog pen of ours that a tree fell on a few years ago and crushed most of the pen.
 We were able to save the gate and have used it in the past to block one of the entrances to the deck to keep the dogs in.
 We have since installed a permanent gate on the deck so this one was up for grabs.